How Toxic Positivity Hurts You: 13 Intense Truths

 This can result in unresolved issues and resentment.
 Ignoring contentious issues in favor of positivity can erode the relationship over time.

-3. Forcing You Into Emotional Isolation
+3. Forces You Into Emotional Isolation

 Isolation and loneliness are difficult states that all of us experience at some point in our lives.